Man accused of faking own death found, maintains innocence - NewsBreak

 ( NewsNation ) — Investigators in Utah have tracked down a man accused of faking his own death to avoid a rape charge.
 The man in question, who was reportedly found in Scotland, is maintaining his innocence and insisting police have the wrong guy.

 The man identified by authorities as Nicholas Alahverdian, who claims he is a different man, was arrested in December for a 2008 sexual assault allegation in Orem, Utah.
-According to prosecutors, he invited a woman to whom he owed money to his home, saying he would pay her back but instead brutally raped her.Comedian Gilbert Gottfried dies after long illness
+According to prosecutors, he invited a woman to whom he owed money to his home, saying he would pay her back but instead brutally raped her.Man believed to have faked his own death found in Scotland

 The registered sex offender is under investigation in four states for sexual assault and kidnapping.
 He also faces charges for fraudulently obtaining credit cards in his foster father’s name, amassing $200,000 in debt.